Very Short and Busy H-1B Cap Filing Season Expected: April 1st to April 7th (Five Business Days); H-1B Lottery Likely; Last Call for H-1B Cap Filings

 - EB-1 remains current across the board.

-Summary of the June 2014 Visa Bulletin – Family-Based (FB)
+Summary of the March 2015 Visa Bulletin – Family-Based (FB)

-- FB-1 ROW, China and India all move forward by two (2) weeks to March 22, 2007.
-FB-1 Mexico moves forward by one (1) month to December 15, 1993 and FB-1 Philippines moves forward by four (4) months to June 1, 2002.
+- FB-1 ROW, China and India all move forward by only one (1) week to August 1, 2007.
+FB-1 Mexico moves forward by three (3) weeks to October 22, 1994 and FB-1 Philippines moves forward by three (3) weeks to February 1, 2005.

-- FB-2A retrogresses significantly for all everyone – it moves back by fifteen (15) months to May 1, 2012 for ROW, China, India and Philippines.
-It also moves back by thirteen (13) months to March 15, 2011 for Mexico.
+- FB-2A moves forward again – it moves forward by six (6) weeks to June 22, 2013 for ROW, China, India and Philippines.
+It also moves forward by one (1) month to May 22, 2013 for Mexico.

 Current Priority Date?

 Our office stands ready to assist in the applicable process to take advantage of a current (or close to current) priority date.
-Those applicants whose priority dates are current as of the June 2014 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.
+Those applicants whose priority dates are current as of the March 2015 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.

 Further Updates and News

 We invite you to subscribe to our free weekly immigration newsletter to receive timely updates on this and related topics.
 We also invite you to contact us if our office can be of any assistance in your immigration matters or you have any questions or comments about the March 2015 Visa Bulletin.
 Finally, if you already haven’t, please consider our Visa Bulletin Predictions tool which provides personalized predictions and charts helping you understand when a particular priority date may become current and what are the movement patterns.

 Client Success Story: How Premium Processing of an H-1B Petition Helped Us Reverse USCIS Error and Save Our Client Time and Money